 I ended up, with my brand-new white pants… In the bushes… rescuing a kitten who LIVED THERE.
 Yes… you read that right!
 I heard meowing, so I crawled in, and it did not like me at all, poor thing hated me, and I was there trying to give it the most love it had ever been given in its entire life the ungrateful little shit.
 I thought it was stuck, but I walked back to the bar after one of my friends told me to give up, turned around… Guess who it was?!
 Yep, the kitten!
 So, I tried saying hello again, and nope… Wasn’t having any of it!

 She won’t remember me, and if she does, I’m sorry, I’m not saying your name so you can’t kill me, right?

-That very same night the bride and groom made their grand appearance to the hotel, and the bride was not happy.
+That very same night the bride and groom made their grand appearance at the hotel, and the bride was not happy.
 The groom, on the other hand, was buzzing.
 I felt a bit sorry for him if I’m honest!
-He got himself a drink at the bar (3 am) and started talking to his friends, then he got a sudden violent nudge off the bride saying:
+He got himself a drink at the bar (3 am) and started talking to his friends, then he got a sudden violent nudge from the bride saying:

 “Don’t you even think about getting drunk tonight we’ve got stuff to do tomorrow”

 “He’s hardly gonna get drunk it’s 3 AM, everyone is going to bed soon!”